OpenFLUID/openfluid/doc/contents/dev_createsim.md

 In order to build and develop a simulator, the following tools are required:

-* GCC as the C++/C/Fortran compiler (version 4.9 or later for C++14 compatibility, version 6.x or later is recommended)
+* GCC as the C++/C/Fortran compiler (version 7 or later for C++17 compatibility)
-* CMake as the build configuration tool (version 3.1 or later).
+* CMake as the build configuration tool (version 3.10 or later).
 OpenFLUID provides a CMake module to ease the build of simulators.

 Detailed instructions for installation of these tools are available on the OpenFLUID Community web site (<http://community.openfluid-project.org>).